Volga Tatars: Genetics

-Volga Tatars, along with Maris, Finns, and Karelians, all cluster genetically with northern and eastern Russians, and are distinct from southern and western Russians.
-The scientists also found differences in relationships among some of the northern and eastern Russians.
+Volga Tatars cluster together with the Karanogays of Dagestan, the Chuvash and Maris.

 According to a genetic study on mitochondrial haplogroups, Volga Tatars reveal roughly 90% West-Eurasian and 10% East-Eurasian maternal haplogroups.

-According to a full genome study by Triska et al. 2017, the Volga Tatars "bear very little traces of East Asian or Central Siberian ancestry.
-Volga Tatar are a mix between Bulgar who carried a large Finno-Ugric component, Pecheneg, Kuman, Khazar, local Finno-Ugric tribes, and even Alan.
-Therefore, Volga Tatars are predominantly European ethnicity with a tiny contribution of East-Asian component.
-As most Tatar’ IBD is shared with various Turkic and Uralic populations from Volga-Ural region, an amalgamation of various cultures is evident.
-When the original Finno-Ugric speaking people were conquered by Turkic tribes, both Tatar and Chuvash are likely to have experience language replacement, while retaining their genetic core".
+According to a full genome study by Triska et al. 2017, the Volga Tatars are primarily descended from Volga Bulgar tribes "who carried a large Finno-Ugric component", Pechenegs, Kumans, Khazars, and Scythians.
+The Tatars IBD is shared with various Turkic and Uralic populations, primarily from the Volga-Ural region.
+The authors suggest that "when the original Finno-Ugric speaking people were conquered by Turkic tribes, both Tatar and Chuvash are likely to have experience language replacement, while retaining their genetic core".
+The Finno-Ugric groups themselves have previously be found to have formed from local Indo-Europeans and early Uralic-speaking groups.

-Connection to Hungarians has been made also.
-Genetic data found that among "Western Turkic speakers, like Chuvash and Volga Tatar, the East Asian component was detected only in low amounts (~ 5%)", linking them to both Magyar conquerors and the historical Bolgars.
+A 2019 study found that the autosomal admixture of the Volga Tatars can be modeled to be about 70-80% Srubnaya-like and around 20-30% Ulchi-like.
+The level of Ulchi-like ancestry was slightly higher in Kazan Tatars compared to Mishar Tatars.

+Connections to historical Hungarians have been made also, being described to have formed from Western and Eastern Siberian sources.

 The three regional groups of Tatars (Volga, Crimean, Siberian) do not have common ancestors and thus, their formation occurred independently of each other.

+Main Volga Tatar admix components are 24-46% Conquerors, 20-50% Russians, 16-30% Mansis+Khantys and 9-18% Norwegians.